MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 ![A diagram that shows health state definition.](./_images/health-state-definition.png)

 Health is a relative data concept.
-Each model represents health data that's unique and prioritized for its contextual scope, even when it uses the same set of entities.
+Each model represents health data that's unique and prioritized for its contextual scope, even if it uses the same set of entities.
 What constitutes "healthy" in a particular scenario might differ significantly in other contexts.

 For example, consider Azure resources of the same type within your workload.